 - “unlock” your phone so that you can use local SIM cards – this process is particularly easy if your 2-year plan has expired

-Pack smart – Packing isn’t usually one of the most fun parts of the travel process, but it’s one of the most important.
+Packing isn’t usually one of the most fun parts of the travel process, but it’s one of the most important.
 Travel as light as you can, roll your clothes, and don’t forget your eye mask, earplugs, and noise cancelling headphones.
-For more of our hard-learned packing advice check out our packing tips article and our suggestions for essential items to have in your carry-on.
+For more of our hard-learned packing advice check out our packing tips article and our suggestions for vacation essentials to have in your carry-on.

 Do you have any additions for the international travel checklist?

 Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something — at no additional cost to you.